josuenadal/wp_utils/README.md

 Adding the value field just initializes the quick paster with that value.
 Since the quick paster has persistence any change to the default value will be overrun until new descriptors are submitted in the options page.

+The multi_lang field set to "true" ensures the side bar form will contain to input fields, one for english and one for spanish.
+It will paste the value that corresponds with the page language, the page language defaults to spanish, else it is set to english with the lang query within the url when "lang=en".

-The type field corresponds to HTML input types, right now only text and date are supported (this is simply for form generation, if you're targeted element contains a value attribute it will still work).
+The type field corresponds to HTML input types, right now only text and date are supported.
+This type field is simply for form generation, if you're targeted element contains a value attribute it will still work, since the quick paster just sets the value attribute of the selected element.

 The Descriptor above would produce this in the sidebar:

 ![Quick Paster Example](./quickpasterexample.png "Quick Paster Example")

+### To do

+Think i might do most of the logic in JQuery since it might be simpler.
+And I also am thinking of doing a build process for releases.
+Works great so far.